BriceBaguette/BriceBaguette/README.md

 ### ULiège student
-- 🔭 I’m currently working on internship at GetYourWay
+- 🔭 I’m currently doing an internship at GetYourWay
 - 🔭 I’m currently working on a master thesis with Cisco

 <!--